maettu/zmMailSummary/README.md

 # zmMailSummary
 Get a summary of mails in a Zimbra folder for a defined time period.

+The summary is a mail that gets sent to each user.

 Example
 -------
 You have a spam filter that moves mail into /Junk.